sx-bet/sportx-js/README.md

 If you are an affiliate, you can pass your affiliate address as the last parameter `affiliateAddress` (after registering with SportX - please email [mailto](mailto:contact@sportx.bet) to register) to ensure you are paid out the affiliate fee when the bet is settled.

+If you wish to submit an approval transaction for an amount of at least the bet amount to the ERC20 token (instead of providing unlimited allowance to the SportX smart contracts) prior, you can craft the transaction, use `eth_signTransaction` to sign it, and submit the encoded version as the `approvalTx` parameter.
+On the backend, we will relayer the transaction for you, but provide you with an instant (optimistic) confirmation.

 Moreover, if you are a user facing application, similar to cancel order, you can pass an object with the format

 ```typescript